gposingway/gposingway/README.md

 ### Help!
 I can't find the _{Insert shader collection name here}_ shaders!

-Redistribution is strictly forbitten for some shader collections, like [iMMERSE](https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE).
-You may download and install it, but at risk of mismatched versions (and, as a result, visual inconsistencies.)
+Redistribution is strictly forbitten for some shader collections like [iMMERSE](https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE).

 ### Are there plans to support newer ReShade versions in the future?